 The Backyard at The Nat

-The Nat recently opened a brand new, nature-inspired indoor play area called The Backyard!
-Designed for kids 5 and younger, this serene setting gives little ones a chance to explore the natural world while parents sit back and observe.
+The Nat's nature-inspired indoor play area called The Backyard is designed for kids 5 and younger.
+This serene setting gives little ones a chance to explore the natural world while parents sit back and observe.
 Tiny tots ages 0-2 will dig the garden bed that's modeled after a self-contained garden area and gives them a safe, soft space to do tummy time, roll over or sit up and grasp a variety of textures.
 An old oak tree highlights an area for kids ages 2-5 with activities like dressing-up like familiar backyard animals, crawling on a giant ladybug, building structures, mixing colors on a light table and discovering hidden sounds and live animals in the garden wall.
 Kids will also delight in the potting shed where they can create and pot flowers, read books, sort shapes and solve puzzles––all while caregivers relax on plush benches and enjoy the free WiFi and charging station.
 You'll find The Backyard on Level 1 of the Museum behind The Flying Squirrel Cafe.

 Good to know: The Backyard closes at 4:30 p.m. daily.